 “Good.”
 Lavi beamed, chin lifted.
 “Now, I’m sure we can convince Uncle if we go to him together.”
 A pause.
 “And maybe we can convince him to let us out with some guards to try to find Claire and that lady.”

-Olive paused and shook his head.
+Olive paused before shaking his head.
 Of course, Lavi saw the woman and Claire.
 She’d always been able to see things he could see, whether they were real or not.
 Coincidentally, she strayed the line between reality and illusion too.
 Out of the corner of his eye, he could see Trystan study him with uncertainty.

 “Uh, sir,” Trystan began.